GoogleChrome/developer.chrome.com/site/en/docs/webstore/faq/index.md

 ### How do I localize my detailed description? {: #faq-gen-20 }

-You first need to [internationalize][119] your extension and specify a "default_locale" attribute in your manifest.
+You first need to [internationalize][internationalize] your extension and specify a "default_locale" attribute in your manifest.
 Once you upload your internationalized extension, a selection box will appear at the top of your extension listing, allowing you to switch between languages that you support and change the detailed description.

 ### How do I show different screenshot images per region? {: #faq-gen-21 }

-Visit your extension page in the [Chrome Web Store Developer Dashboard][120], change the currently selected language to your desired choice (for example "en-GB") and upload a screenshot as normal.
+Visit your extension page in the [Chrome Web Store Developer Dashboard][dev-dashboard], change the currently selected language to your desired choice (for example "en-GB") and upload a screenshot as normal.
 Once the image is uploaded you will be presented with an option to "Show this item in **all** locales" or "Show this item **only** in the 'en-GB' locale".
 Select the later to show the screenshot